Impi: Age-grade regimental system

 Age-grade groupings of various sorts were common in the Bantu tribal culture of the day, and indeed are still important in much of Africa.
 Age grades were responsible for a variety of activities, from guarding the camp, to cattle herding, to certain rituals and ceremonies.
 It was customary in Zulu culture for young men to provide limited service to their local chiefs until they were married and recognised as official householders.
 Shaka manipulated this system, transferring the customary service period from the regional clan leaders to himself, strengthening his personal hegemony.
 Such groupings on the basis of age, did not constitute a permanent, paid military in the modern Western sense, nevertheless they did provide a stable basis for sustained armed mobilisation, much more so than ad hoc tribal levies or war parties.

 Shaka organised the various age grades into regiments, and quartered them in special military kraals, with each regiment having its own distinctive names and insignia.
 Some historians argue that the large military establishment was a drain on the Zulu economy and necessitated continual raiding and expansion.
-This may be true since large numbers of the society's men were isolated from normal occupations, but whatever the resource impact, the regimental system clearly built on existing tribal cultural elements that could be adapted and shaped to fit an expansionist agenda.
+This may be true since large numbers of the society's men were isolated from normal occupations, but whatever the resource impact, the regimental system was clearly built on existing tribal cultural elements that could be adapted and shaped to fit an expansionist agenda.

 After their 20th birthdays, young men would be sorted into formal ibutho (plural amabutho) or regiments.
-They would build their i=handa (often referred to as a 'homestead', as it was basically a stockaded group of huts surrounding a corral for cattle), their gathering place when summoned for active service.
+They would build their i=handa (often referred to as a 'homestead', as it was basically a stockade group of huts surrounding a corral for cattle), their gathering place when summoned for active service.
 Active service continued until a man married, a privilege only the king bestowed.
 The amabutho were recruited on the basis of age rather than regional or tribal origin.
 The reason for this was to enhance the centralised power of the Zulu king at the expense of clan and tribal leaders.
 They swore loyalty to the king of the Zulu nation.